Generated regional Humboldt County river scene for Mad River planning; not an exact location photo

 Local plan

-Start at the Mad River Hatchery corridor if you want the clearest public anchor, then expand only if the river is open, the gauge trend is steady enough, and you can confirm parking and bank access at the next stop before leaving the first legal corridor.
+Start at the Mad River Hatchery area if you want the clearest public anchor, then expand only if the river is open, the gauge trend is steady enough, and you can confirm parking and bank access at the next stop before leaving the first legal area.

 Backup water